Sebastien-Raguideau/strain_resolution_practical/Introduction.md

 ## Getting started (VM, ssh & env)

+Note this tutorial is configured for the Birmingham VMs on the Warwick VMs (INIVM1-*) that kraken database was placed in '~/Databases' so simply change path in Kraken commands replaced repos with Databases.

 Please ssh to your vm using the -Y option so that X forwarding can be done.